innotrade/enapso-graphdb-admin/README.md

 ## Upload a File to GraphDB

-Upload an ontology and import it into GraphDB repository automatically if upload was successful. context (graph) and baseIRI paramters are optional :
+Upload an ontology and import it into Graph Database repository automatically if upload was successful. context (graph) and baseIRI paramters are optional :

 ```javascript
 graphDBEndpoint